Want to become a thought leader on LinkedIn? Today, it’s easier than ever.

 There are many points of optimization on your profile, the most important being your photo (here’s what not to do with your LinkedIn photo), title, bio, and banner.

 Read more on how to optimize your LinkedIn profile.

 When it comes to who you connect with on LinkedIn, quality comes first.
 However, the larger your network, the further your content will spread.
 If your goal as a thought leader is to impact as many people as possible, then pursue a strategy to consistently add members of your target audience as connections.
 This can be as simple as searching for the type of people you want to connect with and sending an invitation.
 Note: Invitations that have a custom message are much more likely to be accepted.
 In addition, you’ll also enjoy greater success with your invitations if you send them to individuals in your geographic area, who are alumni of the same school you attended, or with whom you share many mutual connections.

 One of the best ways to find quality connections is to see who comments on the content you produce, or on content of people you would like to be like (at least on LinkedIn).
 People who take the time to comment on posts on LinkedIn are worth their weight in gold.
 Treat them like you would treat your most valuable customer or client and they will help you spread your message far and wide.

 An even better way to build your audience, whether you want a large audience or a small, focused one, is to create great content that attracts them.

-6. Create compelling content
+6. Create compelling thought leadership content

 Creating great content on LinkedIn gets easier the more you do it, so don’t quit if it doesn’t come naturally at first.
 Especially post native video.
 Video gets outsized attention on LinkedIn right now, and it doesn’t need to be professional.
 I posted a video I filmed on my phone, while walking, with no more than 20 seconds of preparation or thought beforehand, and it was seen over 150,000 times, generated hundreds of comments, and even led to new clients.